google/applied-machine-learning-intensive/v2/06_other_models/00_random_forests/slides.md

 # Boosting {.big}

 <!--
-While we are on the topic of ensemble learning techniques, we'll take a moment to talk about another popular technique, boosting.
+While we are on the topic of ensemble learning techniques, let's take a moment to talk about another popular technique: boosting.
 Boosting is a technique of training a model, determining which types of predictions it performed poorly on, and then training a subsequent model to focus more on the predictions that the model before it got wrong.
 You can think of it as an assembly line where each worker has a specialty.

 The downside of boosting is that it has to be done sequentially.